Get

 Health & Care

 Glycogen Storage Disease IV is a rare genetic condition that affects the cat’s glucose metabolism.
-Most kittens that inherit this disease are stillborn or die within a few hours of birth, but occasionally a kitten will survive for a few months before they start showing symptoms and die.
+Most kittens that inherit this disease are stillborn or die within a few hours of birth, but occasionally a kitten will survive for a few months before they start showing signs and die.
 Responsible breeders will screen for this disease and can present you with a test ensuring that your cat is not affected or carrying the genes for it.

 Retinal dysplasia is an eye defect that doesn’t worsen the cat’s vision but causes spots on the retinas.